Skip to main content

 Use this risk register in your contract and kickoff plan:

 For IP, do not rely on one phrase alone.
 State ownership and license boundaries directly, and include exit/handover obligations with required assets, format, and timing.
-If a legal or policy threshold may apply in your jurisdiction, insert: Add current threshold after verification.
+If a legal or policy threshold may apply in your jurisdiction, verify the current threshold from legal, policy, or source records before using it.

 Keep operations simple so issues surface early and can be fixed fast: one source of truth for files, one feedback channel, one approval path, and one escalation route.